-- All Client requests for information regarding proxy votes, or policies and procedures, received by any employee should be forwarded to the CCO. - In response to any request, the CCO will prepare a written response to the Client with the information requested, and as applicable will include the name of the issuer, the proposal voted upon, and how the relevant Adviser voted the Client's proxy with respect to each proposal about which the Client inquired.
+- All Client requests for information regarding proxy votes, or policies and procedures, received by any employee should be forwarded to the Compliance team. - In response to any request, the Compliance team will prepare a written response to the Client with the information requested, and as applicable will include the name of the issuer, the proposal voted upon, and how the relevant Adviser voted the Client's proxy with respect to each proposal about which the Client inquired.